cadencorontzos/.dotfiles/README.md

 ```
 	cd $HOME
 ```
-and run the install script
+and clone this repo.
+Go into the project directory (`$HOME/.dotfiles`) and run the install script

 ```
 	cd .dotfiles